 Thai Salmon Rice Bowls-Our Family Favorite

-We make these Thai salmon rice bowls all year long, but they’re especially popular on summer evenings at the lake, when seasonal produce and farmers’ markets are at their peak.
+We enjoy Thai Salmon Rice Bowls year-round, but they’re especially loved during summer evenings at the lake, when fresh produce is at its peak.

 This recipe is part of the Summer at the Lake Series — check out the full series for more easy, fresh summer recipes.